 Teachers assess children continually throughout lessons using observation and verbal feedback.
-Marking, if work is completed in books/on paper, is according to school policy.
-Staff also use SeeSaw to document the different stages of their Computing lessons such as tinkering, developing skills etc. All children are assessed using a highlighted sheet relating to the lesson objectives.
+Marking, if work is completed in jotters/on paper, is according to school policy.
+Staff also use SeeSaw to document the different stages of their Computing lessons such as tinkering, developing skills etc.